Martina Cole

-Eilidh Martina Cole is a British crime writer.
-As of 2021 she has released twenty-six novels about crime, most of which examine London's gangster underworld.
+Eilidh Martina Cole (born 30 March 1959) is a British crime writer.
+As of 2021 she has released twenty-six crime novels, most of which examine London's gangster underworld.
 Four of her novels, Dangerous Lady, The Jump, The Take and The Runaway have been adapted into high-rating television dramas.
 She has achieved sales of over fourteen million in the UK alone and her tenth novel, The Know, spent seven weeks on The Sunday Times hardback best-sellers list.

 Early life

-Cole was born in Essex, England, to Irish Catholic parents, and was the youngest of five children.
+Eilidh Martina Cole was born 30 March 1959, in Essex, England, to Irish Catholic parents, and was the youngest of five children.
 Her mother was a psychiatric nurse from Glasnevin, County Dublin and her father was a merchant seaman from Cork City.
-Her cousin is Cork politician Denis Cregan.
+Her cousin is the Cork politician Denis Cregan.
 She was expelled from her convent school aged 15 after allegedly being caught reading a Harold Robbins novel.

 She married for the first time aged 16, but the marriage only lasted a year.
 She had her first child at the age of 18.
 Her parents both died when she was in her early 20s.

 Prior to her literary success, Cole had a variety of low-paid jobs, including working as a cleaner, a wine waitress, an agency nurse and a supermarket shelf-stacker.